Recombinant human HGF NK1 protein (Qk013)

 In cell culture, HGF is used for various applications such as the differentiation of specific lineages in particular mesenchymal cells and the growth, survival, and maintenance of hepatocytes and endothelial cells.
 HGF is also used in assays to study cell cycle, division, motility, invasion, and wound healing.

-Yes, HGF regulates the differentiation of mesenchymal cells into hepatocytes, osteocytes, endothelial cells…
+Yes, HGF regulates the differentiation of mesenchymal cells into hepatocytes, osteocytes and endothelial cells.

 Our products are for research use only and not for diagnostic or therapeutic use.
 Products are not for resale.